framer/motion/api/framer-motion.api.md

     // (undocumented)
     y: AxisDelta;
 }

+// Warning: (ae-forgotten-export) The symbol "SyncLayoutBatcher" needs to be exported by the entry point index.d.ts
+//
+// @public
+export function createBatcher(): SyncLayoutBatcher;

 // Warning: (ae-forgotten-export) The symbol "MotionComponentConfig" needs to be exported by the entry point index.d.ts
 // Warning: (ae-internal-missing-underscore) The name "createMotionComponent" should be prefixed with an underscore because the declaration is marked as @internal